Courchevel Mountain Restaurants

 Looking for Courchevel Mountain Restaurants after a long morning skiing?

-We know how important refuelling is on a ski holiday and Courchevel does not disappoint on the gastronomy front.
+We know how important refuelling is on a ski holiday and Courchevel Mountain Restaurants does not disappoint on the gastronomy front.

-There are more than 70 restaurants in total in all of Courchevel’s resorts and 7 Michelin starred, 3 of which have been awarded two Michelin stars, more than any other ski resort.
+There are more than 70 restaurants in total in all of Courchevel’s resorts and 7 Michelin starred, 3 of which have been awarded two Michelin stars and may be found hiding in some of the hotels in the resort, more than any other ski resort.
 Here is just a snippet of a few that we have tried and tested…

 Le Bel Air